KetanRudrurkar/BlockchainProject/README.md

 Run "migrate" command in the same console.

-Open new console and run "npm start".
+Open new console cd client and run "npm start".

 Tasks remaining to do: